maxdan94/maxflow/README.md

 # Info:
 Feel free to use these lines as you wish.
-This is an efficient C implementation of the Ford-Fulkerson algorithm.
+This is an efficient C implementation of the Ford-Fulkerson algorithm (Version of Edmonds-Karp) for maxflow.
 It should easily scale to hundreds of millions of edges if the data is not too adverserial.

 # To compile:
 "gcc maxflow.c -O3 -o maxflow".